Code-Institute-Submissions/BlunchBistro/README.md

 -----------------------------------------------------------

 ## Deployment:
--

 As like my first project I have uploaded my project to Git-Hub for storage and deployment due to the simple methods to do so.
-To upload to Git-Hub you first have to create a repository on Git-Hub then enter open the workplace on chrome.
+To upload to Git-Hub you first have to create a repository on Git-Hub then enter open the workplace on chrome through the gitpod.

 - First i clicked on the project i wanted to have deployed.